DNACENSolutions/dnac_ansible_workflows/workflows/device_templates/README.md

 ### 2. Configure Host Inventory.
 - The host_inventory_dnac1/hosts.yml file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.
-- Make sure the dnac_version in this file matches your actual Catalyst Center version.
+- Make sure the catalystcenter_version in this file matches your actual Catalyst Center version.
 - The Sample host_inventory_dnac1/hosts.yml

 ```bash